LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

 .. c:type:: int (*MRIStepInnerGetAccumulatedError)(MRIStepInnerStepper stepper, sunrealtype* accum_error)

    This function returns an estimate of the accumulated solution error arising from the inner stepper.
+Both the :c:type:`MRIStepInnerGetAccumulatedError` and :c:type:`MRIStepInnerResetAccumulatedError` functions should be provided, or not; if only one is provided then MRIStep will disable multirate temporal adaptivity and call neither.

    **Arguments:**
       * *stepper* -- the inner stepper object.